u-boot/u-boot/doc/develop/cedit.rst

 that means that something is wrong with your syntax, or perhaps you have an ID in the `.dts` file that is not mentioned in your enum.
 Check both files and try again.

+Note that the first ID in your file must be no less that `EXPOID_BASE_ID` since IDs before that are reserved.
+The `expo.py` tool automatically obtains this value from the `expo.h` header file, but you must set the first ID to this enum value.

 Use the command interface